djdarcy/dazzlesum/README.md

 ### 📁 Content Organization

 Create organizational structures using checksum verification, then export and share these verification systems with others.
-Perfect for media libraries, project references, or any scenario where data integrity needs to be maintained across multiple locations.
+Perfect for media libraries (similar to SFVs), project references, or any scenario where data integrity needs to be maintained across multiple locations.

 ### 🌐 Network Path Management